West Cork Branch

-National Dawn Chorus Day this year was on Sunday 14th May.
-This is traditionally the day when wildlife enthusiasts the length and breadth of Ireland set their alarm clocks a little earlier than usual and go out to enjoy a morning of beautiful birdsong.
+National Dawn Chorus Day is traditionally the day when wildlife enthusiasts the length and breadth of Ireland set their alarm clocks a little earlier than usual and go out to enjoy a morning of beautiful birdsong.
 Of course, that isn’t the only day on which you can experience the marvel of the dawn chorus; the birds will be in full voice throughout early summer, and the best time to hear them is in the twilight period just before the sun comes up.
-So, here in West Cork, the Dawn Chorus event, run by the West Cork Branch of BirdWatch Ireland, will be one week later, on Sunday 21st May 2017.

 What is so special about the dawn chorus?
 Woodland and garden birds sing throughout the day, so why not just listen to them then?
 Well, that is certainly a very worthwhile thing to do, but the most amazing thing about the period just before dawn is the sheer number of birds that are singing and the high volume of their songs.
 People who have never before experienced a full dawn chorus in a woodland park or even a well-wooded garden are often astonished by how many birds seem to be involved.
 You might think that you have a lot of birds in your garden or local park, but until you hear the dawn chorus you honestly have no idea how many are there.

-This event is free and open to everyone and the walk will be led by Paul Hadland.
-The walk will mainly be on hard surface paths but sturdy footwear is recommended; as is warm clothing.
+This event is free and open to everyone and the walk will be led by David Rees.
+The walk will mainly be on hard surface paths, but sturdy footwear is recommended; as is warm clothing.
 The walk will last an hour or so.

 After the event, the “Early Bird Bacon Butty Van” will be on hand to provide bacon butties and refreshments for a small charge.